 Finally, there are currently three types of connectors available for DC fast chargers: CHAdeMO, CCS, and NACS.
 As noted in Section 1.1, not all EVs are compatible with each connector type.
-Most EV models entering the market today can charge using the CCS connector, while the allelectric Nissan LEAF and Mitsubishi Outlander plug-in hybrid electric vehicles are the only models still available in the United States with the CHAdeMO connector standard.
+Most EV models entering the market today can charge using the CCS connector, while the all-electric Nissan LEAF and Mitsubishi Outlander plug-in hybrid electric vehicles are the only models still available in the United States with the CHAdeMO connector standard.
 Currently, only Tesla vehicles can charge with the NACS connector.
 However, as discussed in Section 3, a growing number of auto manufacturers, including Ford and GM, have plans to integrate NACS charge ports into their new EV models beginning with model year 2025 vehicles.
 Additionally, as discussed in Section 1.2, Tesla has recently launched the Magic Dock at several Tesla Supercharger stations, which allows non-Tesla vehicles with the CCS standard to charge at Tesla Superchargers.
-Finally, Tesla sells adapters that allow Tesla vehicles to charge at non-Tesla DC fast chargers with a CCS or a CHAdeMO connector, and a growing number of auto manufacturers are working with Tesla to provide their customers with adapters so that they can begin charging at Tesla stations with NACS connectors as early as 2024.
+Finally, Tesla sells adapters that allow Tesla vehicles to charge at non-Tesla DC fast chargers with a CCS or CHAdeMO connector, and a growing number of auto manufacturers are working with Tesla to provide their customers with adapters so that they can begin charging at Tesla stations with NACS connectors as early as 2024.
 For the purposes of this report, however, the following excludes data on adapters and rather focuses on the charge ports that are native to vehicles and charging hardware.

-10 The remaining 34.4% of public DC fast EVSE ports are primarily on the Tesla Supercharger network or are nonnetworked.
-The Station Locator is working to close this gap by requesting this data from Tesla and site hosts of nonnetworked stations.
+10 The remaining 30.8% of public DC fast EVSE ports are primarily on the Tesla Supercharger network or are non-networked.
+The Station Locator is working to close this gap by requesting these data from Tesla and site hosts of non-networked stations.

-As of June 30, 2023, approximately 66% of registered all-electric vehicles in the United States were Teslas and therefore compatible with the NACS connector, 28% were compatible with the CCS connector, and 5% were compatible with the CHAdeMO connector (Experian Information Solutions 2023b).11 Of the 38,634 DC fast connectors in the Station Locator as of Q2, NACS connectors grew by the largest percentage (7.4%), followed by CCS connectors (4.5%) (Figure 6).
-Despite CHAdeMO-compatible vehicles making up the smallest percentage of registered EVs, the number of CHAdeMO connectors in the Station Locator continued to grow (3.6%) in Q2.
+As of Sept.
+30, 2023, approximately 65% of registered all-electric vehicles in the United States were Teslas and therefore compatible with the NACS connector, 30% were compatible with the CCS connector, and 5% were compatible with the CHAdeMO connector (Experian Information Solutions 2023b).
+11 Of the 42,386 DC fast connectors in the Station Locator as of Q3, CCS connectors grew by the largest percentage (14.0%), followed by NACS connectors (8.7%) (Figure 6).
+Despite CHAdeMO-compatible vehicles making up the smallest percentage of registered EVs, the number of CHAdeMO connectors in the Station Locator continued to grow (3.1%) in Q3.
 One possible reason for this continued growth is that, historically, some grant and incentive programs have required that public DC fast stations have both CHAdeMO and CCS connectors available to be eligible for funding.
-Additionally, there continue to be older EV models on the road with the CHAdeMO standard.
-However, CHAdeMO connectors continue to make up a smaller share of public DC fast connectors each quarter.
-In Q4 2019, CHAdeMO connectors made up 22.1%, compared with 19.2% in Q2 2023.
+In addition to the two current EV models using CHAdeMO connectors (Nissan LEAF and Mitsubishi Outlander) there continue to be older EV models on the road with the CHAdeMO standard.
+Each quarter, CHAdeMO connectors continue to make up a smaller share of public DC fast connectors.
+In Q4 2019, CHAdeMO connectors made up 22.1%, compared with 18.6% in Q3 2023.